isaac-sim/IsaacLab/docs/source/how-to/import_new_asset.rst

 Using URDF Importer
 -------------------

-For using the URDF importers in the GUI, please check the documentation at `URDF importer`_.
-For using the URDF importers from Python scripts, we include a utility tool called ``convert_urdf.py``.
+For using the URDF importer in the GUI, please check the documentation at `URDF importer`_.
+For using the URDF importer from Python scripts, we include a utility tool called ``convert_urdf.py``.
 This script creates an instance of :class:`~sim.converters.UrdfConverterCfg` which is then passed to the :class:`~sim.converters.UrdfConverter` class.

 The URDF importer has various configuration parameters that can be set to control the behavior of the importer.
-The default values for the importers configuration parameters are specified are in the :class:`~sim.converters.UrdfConverterCfg` class, and they are listed below.
+The default values for the importer's configuration parameters are specified are in the :class:`~sim.converters.UrdfConverterCfg` class, and they are listed below.
 We made a few commonly modified settings to be available as command-line arguments when calling the ``convert_urdf.py``, and they are marked with ``*``` in the list.
 For a comprehensive list of the configuration parameters, please check the the documentation at `URDF importer`_.

-Note that when instanceable option is selected, the importer will create two USD files: one for all the mesh data and one for all the non-mesh data (e.g. joints, rigid bodies, etc.).
-The prims in the mesh data file are referenced in the non-mesh data file.
-This allows the mesh data (which is often bulky) to be loaded into memory only once and used multiple times in a scene.

 * :attr:`~sim.converters.UrdfConverterCfg.fix_base*` - Whether to fix the base of the robot.
   This depends on whether you have a floating-base or fixed-base robot.
 The command-line flag is